Mohan2703/Athlete_Health_and_Injury_Analytics/README.md

 ```
 ---

-✨ If you like this project, consider giving it a ⭐ on GitHub!
+✨ If you like this project, consider giving it a ⭐!